ghatdev/embedding-benchmark/README.md

 A Rust CLI tool for evaluating embedding models on code search tasks.
 Compares FastEmbed (ONNX/CPU) and MistralRS (Candle/Metal GPU) backends using file-level and answer-level retrieval metrics.

+## About the Benchmark

+This benchmark was conducted to select an appropriate embedding model for a personal project building local RAG capabilities for AI coding agents.
+It is not designed to evaluate all embedding models comprehensively, but rather focuses on which models work best for **real-world codebases and technical documentation** in local development environments.

+**Key evaluation criteria:**
+- Retrieval quality for code snippets and technical documentation
+- Local performance (memory usage and inference speed)
+- Model size vs. accuracy tradeoffs for different hardware constraints

+While not academically rigorous, the benchmark aims to provide objective metrics for practical decision-making when choosing embedding models for code search and semantic search features.

+> **Note:** Results focus on code/documentation retrieval scenarios.
+General-purpose embedding tasks may favor different models.

 ## Latest Results

 See the full benchmark report: **[docs/public_embedding_benchmark_report.md](docs/public_embedding_benchmark_report.md)**